GraphFilter/GraphFilter/README.md

 - Then, [run the ```app.py```](https://github.com/GraphFilter/GraphFilter/wiki/Configurations#running) from the project's source folder

 ### Release
-Download the compact file from the release that matches your Operatonal System.
+Download the compact file from the release that matches your Operational System.

 #### Windows
 - Using an [extracting tool](https://winrar.en.softonic.com/), extract the file to any location folder you want